ZhaoxingLi/pceof-gui/README.md

 ![](https://raw.githubusercontent.com/CiscoDevNet/pceof-gui/master/screenshots/topology-active.png)
 *Figure 2.
 PCE-OF GUI*

 There is a 10min video of PCE-Openflow in action located [here](https://www.youtube.com/watch?v=hRDKgn_zd4g).
-What follows is a brief explanation of the important GUI functions.
+What follows is a brief description of the important PCE-OF functions presented in the GUI.

 #### Topology